-Pour a little bit of yellow paint on the paper plate.
-With your paint brush paint the inside of the lion's mane yellow.
+Pour a little of the yellow paint on the paper plate.
+With your paint brush, paint the inside of the lion's mane yellow.
 Let dry.

 While your lion is drying, take 8 craft sticks and lay them flat side by side.

 Take 2 craft sticks and glue them with tacky glue, attaching the 8 together.